NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Submit_Release.md

 ****[![GDC Submission Submit Tab](images/GDC_Submission_Submit_Release_Submit_tab.png)](images/GDC_Submission_Submit_Release_Submit_tab.png "Click to see the full image.")

-When the user clicks on the action "Submit", the following Submit popup is displayed:
+When the user clicks on the action "SUBMIT TO GDC" in panel 2 of the dashboard, the following Submit popup is displayed:

 [![GDC Submission Submit Popup](images/GDC_Submission_Submit_Release_Submit_Popup.png)](images/GDC_Submission_Submit_Release_Submit_Popup.png "Click to see the full image.")